Molecular-Nanophotonics/TrackerLab/README.md

 If all required packages are installed properly you should see something similar to:
 ![Screenshot](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Resources/Screenshot.PNG)

 To get started, click `Select...` and select a set of `*_movie.tdms` files.
-The software suports a specific TDMS files and stacked TIFF files for general use.
+At present, the software suports our custom TDMS files and stacked TIFF files for general use.
+The ´Add...´ and ´Remove´ buttons can be used to add and remove file from the file list.
+The file dialog as well as the file list supports multiple file selection.
+The displayed file is marked with black dot and can be selected via double-click.

 In the pre-processing panel a media filter and a circular mask can be applied to the images.

-In the tracking tab the tracking method and parameters can be selected.
+In the tracking tab the tracking method and the parameters can be selected.

-Click `Start` tp process .
+To pcoess all files in the `Start` tp process .
 Depending on the selected Setting the tracking data will be stored as DataFrame in a `*_features.h5` HDF5 file along with some metadata.

 ## Jupyter Notebooks